-The University of Chicago has a full complement of OMD sub-specialists.
-The resident will be able to customize their sub-specialty rotations, choosing from: Glaucoma, Retina, Cornea, Neuro-Ophthalmology, Pediatrics, and Oculoplastics.
+The University of Chicago has a full complement of ophthalmology sub-specialists.
+Residents are able to customize their sub-specialty rotations, choosing from: Cornea, Glaucoma, Neuro-Ophthalmology, Oculoplastics, Pediatrics, and Retina.

-There are no mandatory after hour on-call responsibilities.
-If interested, the resident has the option to pair up with an ophthalmology resident for weekend call.
+There are no weekend hours and no mandatory on-call responsibilities during after-hours.
+If interested, the resident may elect to pair up with an ophthalmology resident for a weekend call.